openath/openath.github.io/_posts/2020-04-15-call-for-volunteers.md

 ## Project Managers and Coordinators

 There are too many strands to OpenTrack for us to lead and manage top-down.
-If you understand the dynamics of volunteer projects with remote working, and can coordinate a few others to try to get a result,
+If you understand the dynamics of volunteer projects with remote working, are a good communicator, and can coordinate a few others to try to get a result, perhaps you could help steer one of our strands of work on a weekly basis?

 # Next Steps